 - Teaching Arrangements

-- Four 1-hour lectures per week, plus cafeteria-style (voluntary attendance) tutorials each week for assistance with course material and assessments
+Four 1-hour lectures per week, plus cafeteria-style (voluntary attendance) tutorials each week for assistance with course material and exercises.

 - Graduate Attributes Emphasised

 - Interdisciplinary perspective, Scholarship, Communication, Critical thinking, Information

 - Demonstrate awareness of and proficiency in the basics of objective statistical data analysis.